- MS, Clinical Nutrition - Rush University, Chicago

 - BS, Nutrition & Dietetics - Bradley University, Peoria, IL

 Lammersfeld has worked tirelessly to pioneer the science of nutrition in cancer care by conducting and publishing clinical studies that document the outcomes of nutrition interventions.
-She continues to lead the exciting, ongoing development of a CTCA nutrition data mine with Dr. Pankaj Vashi and Dr. Ryan McCabe, which will allow CTCA to report clinical outcomes on nutrition interventions.
+She continues to lead an ongoing effort to include nutrition in enterprise reporting of analytics with Dr. Pankaj Vashi and Dr. Rob Hauser.
 She has written numerous research protocols, including obtaining an IND to use OMEGAVEN® for PN-induced hepatic injury.
 She also regularly represents CTCA at national nutrition conferences.

 Lammersfeld’s accomplishments include the development of a nutrition assessment template for the CTCA Electronic Health Records system, as well as branded nutrition education materials and resources.

-Prior to CTCA, Lammersfeld served in numerous positions, including at the University of Wisconsin and Northwestern Memorial Hospital.
+Prior to CTCA, Lammersfeld served in numerous positions, including at the University of Chicago, University of Wisconsin and Northwestern Memorial Hospital.